r3oath/hive/README.md

 - hive:instance
 - hive:repo
 - hive:validator
+- hive:mutator

-The Hive specific classes will be placed in the `app\Lib` directory, while the rest will be in the standard Laravel locations.
+The Hive specific classes will be placed in the `app\Lib` directory, while the rest will be located in standard Laravel locations.

 # Example